cjphawes/multiple-choice-quiz/README.md

 - The user interacts by clicking on the answer box they think is correct, this will:
   - Disable the other answers
-  - Visually tell the user which answer they chose.
+  - Visually tell the user which answer they chose by styling it all black with white text.
-  - Highlight the next question CTA button in color, subtly directing them where to click to continue the game.
+  - Highlight the next question CTA button in a gradient color, subtly directing them where to click to continue the game.

 #### The Results